kyoro1/knowledge_mining_computer_vision/README.md

     streamlit run ./st_app.py
     ```

     You will find the following message.
-Then, copy and pate the URL in your browser:
+Then, copy and pate the URL in your browser[^2]:

     ```
     You can now view your Streamlit app in your browser.